Some links in this post may be affiliate links

 Calathea vittata is not grown for the flower but for its pretty foliage and it is unlikely to flower under room conditions.

-Goeppertia elliptica like other Calathea Plants is non-toxic to both humans and pets as indicated by ASPCA.
-It is safe to grow indoors.
+Yes.
+Calathea vittata like other Calathea Plants is non-toxic to both humans and pets as indicated by ASPCA.
+It is safe for cats, dogs and other pets in the home and any other space.

 Calathea vittata is related to the Marantas, Ctenanthe and Stromanthe which are collectively called Prayer Plants in reference to their curious characteristic of closing their leaves at night.

-Goeppertia elliptica are outstanding plants for your collection.
-You may get these plants online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).
+Calathea elliptica are outstanding plants for your collection.
+You may get these plants online from Amazon (Link to Amazon).

-Let’s dive into how to keep your Goeppertia elliptica happy indoors.
-Calathea vittata requires medium to bright indirect light (dappled light), average warmth of 18-280C, humidity of 60-80% and consistently moist, fertile, well-drained, all purpose potting soil coupled with monthly feeding during the growing season.
+To care for Calathea vittata indoors, provide medium to bright indirect light (dappled light), average warmth of 18-280C, humidity of 60-80% and consistently moist, fertile, well-drained soil coupled with monthly feeding in spring and summer.

 Goeppertia elliptica care requires repotting when it has become pot-bound.
 Pruning is necessary to keep it neat and also minimize pest and disease infestations.
 Keep reading for more on these growing conditions and how to achieve them.

-Water Calathea vittata liberally during the growing season (spring and summer) and allow the top 1-2 inches of soil to dry out between waterings.
-Keep the soil consistently moist but not soggy to avoid yellowing of leaves.
+Water your Calathea vittata liberally during the growing season (spring and summer) and allow the top 1-2 inches of soil to dry out between waterings.
+Keep the soil consistently moist but not soggy to avoid rotting, drooping and yellowing leaves.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to yellowing, root-rot and death of the plant.
+Make sure that the pot has a drainage hole and the soil is free-draining to prevent waterlogging as it can lead to yellowing, wilting, root-rot and death of the plant.

 To reduce fungal infestations like leaf spot disease, avoid wetting the foliage during watering or water from the bottom instead.

-Goeppertia elliptica grows best in medium to bright indirect light (filtered light).
-Keep it away from direct sunlight as it can cause scorching of the leaves.
+Calathea vittata grows best in medium to bright indirect light (filtered light).
+Put it near a brightly-lit window away from direct sunlight to prevent scorching of the leaves.
 Avoid too bright light as it will cause the leaf colour to fade and appear washed out.

 If your plant is getting curled leaves, leggy growth, or losing its stripes, the light is not enough.
 Move the plant infront of a large, well-lit window or consider investing in grow lights if you do not have adequate light in your home.

-For even growth and to prevent lopsided growth, regularly turn the pot to ensure that the plant receives light on all sides.
+For even growth and to prevent unbalanced growth, regularly turn the pot to ensure that the plant receives light on all sides.

-Calathea vittata prefers average warmth of 18-280C.
-Below this range, the plant stops growing while above this range may cause the plant to die.
+Calathea vittata prefers an average warmth of 18-280C.
+Below this range, the plant stops growing while above this range the plant may die.

-Keep the plant away from hot and cold drafts from windy doors, drafty windows, air conditioning units, hot stoves and other heat sources as they cause sudden changes in temperature which can result in curled leaves, stunted growth and death of the plant.
+Keep the plant away from drafts sources like windy doors, drafty windows, air conditioning units, hot stoves and others as they cause sudden changes in temperature which can result in curled leaves, drooping, stunted growth and death of the plant.

 You may also grow the plant in a closed terrarium.
 On account of its compact size and requirement for humid conditions, Calathea vittata is one of the best plants for a closed terrarium.

-Withhold feeding in the cold season (fall and winter) as growth is minimal and feeding at this time can lead to fertilizer burn causing brown tips on leaves.
+Withhold feeding in the cold season (fall and winter) as growth is minimal and feeding at this time can lead to fertilizer burn resulting in brown leaf tips and edges.

 Flush out accumulated chemicals (salts) from the soil every 1-2 months by running a stream of water through the soil.
 Allow the stream of water to run for some time and repeat the process several times.

-The best soil for Calathea vittata should be rich, light, airy, and well-draining soil that retains moisture but doesn’t become soggy.
-It should comprise of 1 part peat moss or coconut coir (for moisture retention), 1 part perlite (to improve drainage) and 1 part potting soil (to provide nutrients).
+Calathea vittata likes a rich, light, airy, and well-draining soil that retains moisture but does not get soggy.
+A blend of 1 part peat moss or coconut coir (for moisture retention), 1 part perlite (to improve drainage) and 1 part potting soil (to provide nutrients) is perfect for this plant.

-Repot Calathea vittata every 2-3 years at the beginning of the growing season when it becomes root-bound.
+Repot Calathea vittata every 2-3 years at the beginning of the growing season (spring to early summer), when it becomes root-bound.
 Take care not to injure its delicate roots.

-Use a pot one size larger than the current one.
-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting and loss of the plant.
+Select a pot one size larger than the current one.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy to avoid rotting and death of the plant.
 Check out these self waatering planters with drainage hole on Amazon.

 Before repotting, water the plant thoroughly at least 1 day before to hasten establishment.
 A well hydrated plant suffers less repotting shock and takes a shorter time to take root.